mikrono/tModLoaderWiki_kr_ko/ModTile.md

 ### public virtual bool Slope(int i, int j)

 Allows you to control how hammers slope this tile.
 Return true to allow it to slope normally.
 Returns true by default.

+### public virtual bool HasWalkDust()

+Whether or not this tile creates dust when the player walks on it.
+Returns false by default.

+### public virtual void WalkDust(ref int dustType, ref bool makeDust, ref Color color)

+Allows you to modify the dust created when the player walks on this tile.
+The makeDust parameter is whether or not to make dust; you can randomly set this to false to reduce the amount of dust produced.